 Snowflake

-Follow these instructions to generate an unencrypted RSA private key and associated public key.
+Follow these to generate an unencrypted RSA private key and associated public key.

 Pylon

-This will require your snowflake Account ID which can be found using these instructions.
+This will require your snowflake Account Identifier which can be found using these .
+It should be in the form <organization_name>-<account_name>

-You will also need the Snowflake username of the user you associated the public key with as well as the generated private key.
+You will also need the Snowflake login name of the user you associated the public key with as well as the generated private key.
+The login name may differ from the user name/display name.
+Find this in the Users & Roles

 Ensure you provide Pylon with the full private key including the header/footer.
 It should look like: